thanos/ExZarr/README.md

 - **Flexible storage** backends (in-memory, filesystem, and zip archive)
 - **Custom storage backends** with plugin architecture for S3, databases, and more
 - **Hierarchical groups** for organizing multiple arrays
-- **Zarr v2 and v3 specification** support with automatic version detection
-- **Full backward compatibility** - seamlessly work with both v2 and v3 arrays
+- **Full Python interoperability** - Read and write arrays compatible with zarr-python 2.x and 3.x
 - **Property-based testing** with comprehensive test coverage

 ## Installation